flucoma/flucoma-docs/doc/OnsetFeature.rst

       :9:
          **RComplexDev** same as above, but rectified (like Onsets \rcomplex)

-:control threshold:

-   The thresholding of a new slice.
-Value ranges are different for each metric, from 0 upwards.

-:control minSliceLength:

-   The minimum duration of a slice in number of hopSize.

 :control filterSize:

    The size of a smoothing filter that is applied on the novelty curve.
 A larger filter filter size allows for cleaner cuts on very sharp changes.

 :control frameDelta:

    For certain metrics (HFC, SpectralFlux, MKL, Cosine), the distance does not have to be computed between consecutive frames.
-By default (0) it is, otherwise this sets the distance between the comparison window in samples.
+By default (0) it is, otherwise this sets the distane between the comparison window in samples.

 :control windowSize:

    The window size.
-As sinusoidal estimation relies on spectral frames, we need to decide what precision we give it spectrally and temporally, in line with Gabor Uncertainty principles. http://www.subsurfwiki.org/wiki/Gabor_uncertainty
+As spectral differencing relies on spectral frames, we need to decide what precision we give it spectrally and temporally, in line with Gabor Uncertainty principles. http://www.subsurfwiki.org/wiki/Gabor_uncertainty

 :control hopSize:

    The window hop size.
-As sinusoidal estimation relies on spectral frames, we need to move the window forward.
+As spectral differencing relies on spectral frames, we need to move the window forward.
 It can be any size but low overlap will create audible artefacts.
 The -1 default value will default to half of windowSize (overlap of 2).

 :control fftSize: